GabeOchieng/ebolaproject/docs/functions.rst

 	Source Code: modelfit.py

-Returns an array listing of the day and cases associated with that particular day for s specific country.
+Returns an array listing of the day and cases associated with that particular day for a specific country.
 The function takes the directory listing of the file path of the raw data csv file and extracts the number of cases versus time for a given country.
 Requirement: country name should match the string in the .csv file.

+    Inputs:
+    filename = input file with country string header, must be in .csv format country =

+    Outputs:
-	filename = input file with country string header, must be in .csv format days = array listing for the specific day containing data on the number of cases cases = array listing containing the number of cases reported
+	days = array listing for the specific day containing data on the number of cases cases = array listing containing the number of cases reported